- Explain the endosymbiotic theory for the origin of eukaryotes

 The information below was adapted from OpenStax Biology 23.1

-There are many unique characteristics of eukaryotes that allow us to distinguish them as a monophyletic group on the phylogenetic tree of life.
-The following characteristics must have been present in the last common ancestor (LCA) from which all eukaryotic life emerged:
+There are many unique traits and adaptations of eukaryotes that allow us to distinguish them as a monophyletic group on the phylogenetic tree of life.
+Based on the principle of parsimony, the following traits must have been present in the most recent common ancestor (MRCA) from which all eukaryotic life emerged:

-- Cells with nuclei surrounded by a nuclear envelope with nuclear pores.
-This is the single characteristic that is both necessary and sufficient to define an organism as a eukaryote.
+- Cells with nuclei surrounded by a nuclear envelope with nuclear pores: This is the single trait that is both necessary and sufficient to define an organism as a eukaryote.
 All extant eukaryotes have cells with nuclei.

 - A cytoskeleton containing the structural and motility components called actin microfilaments and microtubules.
 All extant eukaryotes have these cytoskeletal elements.